What is a Neighbourhood Action Team (NAT)?

 - Bins being set on fire

 To become a NAT issue it must require a multi-agency response.
 A one-off incident of Mrs Bloggs letting her dog foul the pavement outside your house can be dealt with by a call to the Council.
-People coming from miles around to use a local park or grassed area as a dog toilet needs a multi-agency approach and should therefore be raised as a NAT issue.
+People coming to use a local park or area to cause Anti Social Behaviour needs a multi-agency approach and should therefore be raised as a NAT issue.

 How does the NAT get to hear about a problem?

-If an agency such as the police, Safer Neighbourhoods, Council, North Lincs Homes or Fire Service receive a number of calls about a certain problem they will investigate and if they believe it is a community issue then they will arrange for it to be raised at the next NAT meeting.
+If an agency such as the police, Safer Neighbourhoods, Council, local housing providers or Fire Service receive a number of calls about a certain problem they will investigate and if they believe it is a community issue then they will arrange for it to be raised at the next NAT meeting.

 If you are a member of, say, a residents association or Neighbourhood Watch Group you can ask your co-ordinator to attend the NAT meeting and raise the problem.
 If you are not a member of such a group you can approach your local community police officer, or local councillor or any other member of a NAT and ask for the issue to be raised at the next meeting.